 Even in a world that's as focused on privacy as never before, the best ad blockers and privacy extensions are still necessary for optimizing your web experience.
 Whether it's zapping pop-up ads cluttering up your browser or making sure your online activity isn't tracked, a good ad blocker can add a layer of security to your online life.

 Companies are taking note of our desire to browse the web in peace.
 Apple added the ability to block specific mobile apps from tracking you in this year's iOS 14.5 update and more privacy boosters are on the way with iOS 15, currently in beta.
-Android 12, also in beta, is taking privacy seriously, too.
+Android 12, also in beta but nearing its final release, is taking privacy seriously, too.

 - Best antivirus software: Protect yourself from viruses and malware